Bello Turji

-Bello Turji Kachalla popularly known as Turji, (born 1994) is a notorious Nigerian terrorist and bandit leader operating in North-western Nigeria, particularly Zamfara, Sokoto and Niger states.
+Bello Turji Kachalla, popularly known simply as Turji, (born 1994) is a notorious Nigerian bandit leader operating in North-western Nigeria, particularly Zamfara, Sokoto and Niger states.
 In 2022, a bandit gang led by Turji carried out a series of massacres in Zamfara, resulting in the deaths of nearly 200 innocent people, including women and children.

 Early life

 Turji was born in Shinkafi local government of Zamfara State, Northern Nigeria.
 Turji was raised as a Fulani cattle herder without education.
 Turji claims that some of his family's cattle were stolen by a pro-security forces vigilante group called the Ƴan Sakai who also murdered six of Turji's siblings.
 Turji also claims his father tried to sue the Emir of Zurmi (to whom the stolen cattle were given) but his efforts failed, and that the Yan Sakai killed his uncle.
 Turji told the Daily Trust in an interview that this had prompted him to take up arms.